-Load up on Antioxidants: Antioxidants seem to be the buzz word these days, claiming to help everything from inflammation reduction, keeping your skin looking good and even reducing your anxiety.
+Antioxidants seem to be the buzzword these days, claiming to help everything from inflammation reduction, keeping your skin looking good, and even reducing your anxiety.
 Yes, antioxidants are a wonderful way to improve health and luckily they are found in an assortment of healthy foods that most people have in their homes.
-I am sure to always include foods that are rich in beta carotene into my meals, such as sweet potatoes, carrots, spinach, kale, citrus fruits, red pepper, broccoli, Brussels sprouts, avocados and nuts.
-All of these help to maximize and support brain function, which keeps me going throughout the busy work day.
+I am sure to always include foods that are rich in beta carotene into my meals, such as sweet potatoes, carrots, spinach, kale, citrus fruits, red pepper, broccoli, Brussels sprouts, avocados, and nuts.
+All of these help to maximize and support brain function, which keeps me going throughout the busy workday.

 About Sara Siskind

 Certified Nutritional Health Counselor, Sara Siskind is the founder of Hands On Healthy, cooking classes for adults, families, and teens based in New York.
 Sara has dedicated her career to educating clients on how food and lifestyle choices affect health, and how to make the right choices to look and feel your best each day.
 Sara translates the complexity of integrated nutrition into usable tools with easy-to-cook recipes that appeal to the entire family.
 Sara counsels privately to offer highly customized health and nutrition plans for her clients.
 She also works with parents on shopping and cooking smarter to create healthier homes.
 In addition, she teaches beginner to gourmet cooking classes with her signature “toss it in” approach.
 In addition, Sara regularly works with corporations and non-profit organizations to lead workshops and lectures on healthy eating.
 Visit online at sarasiskind.com